Skip to Content

 How to start a backstitch on a sewing machine?

-Line up your fabric under the needle, lower the presser foot, and sew forward a few stitches.
+Position your fabric under the presser foot, then stitch forward a few stitches.

 How do you backstitch a sewing machine?